Insurance in Aruba

 The tax authorities are charged with levying and collecting the (income-related) premium.

-The Netherlands would follow suit in 2006 with the Health Insurance Act, but under this Act resident are not automatic (by law) insured, but are obliged to take out health insurance with a private party.
-In 2011, a health insurance policy was introduced in the Caribbean, Netherlands that shows strong similarities with the Aruban MWV.
+The Netherlands would follow suit in 2006 with the Health Insurance Act, but under this Act resident are not automatic (by law) insured, but are obliged to take out health assurance with a private party.
+In 2011, a health assurance policy was introduced in the Caribbean, Netherlands that shows strong similarities with the Aruban MWV.

 Aruba, Caribbean – World Insurance Companies Logos